 In the absence of voluntary written disclosure, the student cannot be considered pregnant.
 The student does have the option of continuing in the program without modification.
-Because of the potential of exposure to communicable illnesses and/or any risk of harm to the mother and fetus, the School of Nursing strongly encourages students who become pregnant while enrolled in the program to inform program officials of this fact in writing.
+Because of the potential of exposure to communicable illnesses, radiation exposure, and/or any risk of harm to the mother and fetus, the School of Nursing and Allied Health Schools strongly encourages students who become pregnant while enrolled in the program to inform program officials of this fact in writing.
+The school will not be responsible for injury to either the mother or the child in the absence of written disclosure.

 Following the birth of the baby, the student may remain in the program unless contraindicated by the student's physician.
-She may remain in the program and courses as long as her performance is not adversely affected and she must meet all the required outcomes to advance in the program and for successful completion of the course.
+She may remain in the program and courses as long as her performance is not adversely affected, and she must meet all the required outcomes to advance in the program and for successful completion of the course.
 The student may take time off to care for herself and the baby, but time that is off is counted as missed time.
-The length of time taken off is determined by the student and also by the approval of the student's personal physician.
+The length of time taken off is determined by the student and by the approval of the student's personal physician.
 On return to school after the maternity leave, the student must submit a written physician statement indicating when she is able to return to the program and reports to the office of the Student Health Nurse before returning to the program.
 The written physician statement needs to include when the student is able to return to school and clinical rotations and if the student has any restrictions in her activities with a specific timeframe.